Brian Kolfage: America First Medical

-In February 2020, Kolfage started medical-equipment company America First Medical amid growing alarm about COVID-19-related personal-protective-equipment (PPE) shortages.
-He told Reuters News Service he would broker large-volume sales of N95 masks, and collect up to three percent of every total sale.
-AFM's masks, Kolfage said, would come from N95 stockpiles he'd found around the world.
+In February 2020, Kolfage started a medical-equipment company America First Medical amid growing alarm about COVID-19-related personal-protective-equipment (PPE) shortages.
+He told Reuters that he planned for the company to acquire N95 respirators from stockpiles he had found around the world, broker large-volume sales of them, and collect up to 3% of every total sale.
 He did not explain where the alleged stockpiles were located, nor how he found them.

 In March 2020, Kolfage ordered a total of 25 million masks for America First Medical from MAMS Global Trading House (a manufacturer and distributor of power tools and safety equipment based in Dubai).
 The first order was for 10 million masks, for a total of $1.5 million.
 According to documents detailing the transaction, AFM agreed to wire half of the money ($750,000) up front, and the rest when the masks were delivered.

 The deal was not successfully concluded.
 MAMS' CEO said before the company received payment, Kolfage disputed the transaction with his bank and reported the company as fraudulent to Dubai police.
 Kolfage also asked his bank to place the $750,000 in his personal account instead of the AFM account.
 The bank denied the request.

-The AFM bank account was seized in mid-2020, when Kolfage was indicted in connection with the "We Build The Wall" enterprise.

-Websites, fundraising campaigns

-By 2013, Kolfage began to spread conspiracy theories on social media; in a Facebook post, he referred to President Barack Obama as "a halfbreed."

-In 2015, Kolfage ramped up his online presence with conservative-leaning websites.
-Many of the sites he either owned or was associated with were heavily promoted on Facebook and featured so-called clickbait articles: Freedom Daily; Keep America First; Right Wing News; Trump Republic; and VeteranAF.
-He also began writing articles for website The Blaze.
-Kolfage repeatedly denied owning Freedom Daily, but NBC News reported in 2019 that "former employees and competitors, most of whom asked for anonymity out of fear of retribution, provided company emails, employment documents and company checks that show Kolfage’s home address as Freedom Daily's corporate business address."